Super3001/Super3001/README.md

 1. PL: Haskell, OCaml, Cangjie, ArkTS
 2. compilers

+- 😄 Other:
+1. I'm a long-term runner
+2. I'm a subway (traffic) enthusiast

 - 📫 How to reach me:
 1. 1120210539@bit.edu.cn
 2. 13263124386 (wechat & whatsApp)